Sabine Hyland

 Sabine Hyland (born Campbell, August 26, 1964) is an American anthropologist and ethnohistorian working in the Andes.
 She is currently Professor of World Christianity at the University of St Andrews.
 She is best known for her work studying khipus and hybrid khipu-alphabetic texts in the Central Andes and is credited with the first potential phonetic decipherment of an element of a khipu.
 She has also written extensively about the interaction between Spanish missionaries and the Inca in colonial Peru, focusing on language, religion and missionary culture, as well as the history of the Chanka people.

-Hyland's research has appeared in media outlets around the world, such as the BBC World Service, National Geographic, Scientific American, and Slate.
+Hyland's research has appeared in media outlets around the world, such as the BBC World Service, National Geographic, Scientific American, Slate, and The Atlantic.
 In 2011, National Geographic filmed a documentary about her research on khipu boards as part of their series Ancient X-Files.

 Life and career

 Early life and education

 Sabine Hyland was born in Maryland in 1964.
 She grew up in Dryden, New York, near Cornell University where her father, Joseph Kearns Campbell, was a Professor of Agricultural and Biological Engineering.
 Her mother Sigrid is a German immigrant to the United States.
 Sabine spent some of her formative years abroad when her father was working at the International Rice Research Institute in the Philippines and the International Potato Center in Lima.
 The year she spent living in Lima as a teenager sparked her interest in studying Peru.

 Hyland received her first degree in Anthropology from Cornell in 1986, graduating magna cum laude with distinction and Phi Beta Kappa.
 She also studied Quechua at Cornell.
 She earned a PhD in Anthropology from Yale University in 1994, where she was supervised by Richard Burger and also studied under Mike Coe and John Middleton.
 Her doctoral thesis on the subject of Jesuit Blas Valera was later reworked into her first monograph, The Jesuit and the Incas: The Extraordinary Life of Padre Blas Valera, S.J.
 (2003).

 Sabine married fellow academic William Hyland in 1989.
 They have two children, Margaret and Eleanor.